Shilpi10/Real-Time-Twitter-Sentiment-analysis-using-kafka/README.md

   bin/kafka-topics.sh --list --zookeeper localhost:2181
   It will show the topic associated with your program(here: twitter)

-5.Open another terminal: Go to elastic search directory and run the following chmod 755 elasticsearch
+5.Open another terminal: Go to elastic search directory then bin and run the following chmod 755 elasticsearch
  ./elasticsearch

-6.Open another terminal: Go to kibana directory and run the following chmod 755 kibana
+6.Open another terminal: Go to kibana directory then bin and run the following chmod 755 kibana
 ./kibana